Weimil/Responder-PHP/README.md

 # Responder

 Responder is a PHP framework for REST API development.
+Heavily inspired by Laravel.

 ## Required